algorandfoundation/algokit-cli/docs/cli/index.md

 ### analyze

-Analyze TEAL programs for common vulnerabilities with AlgoKit Tealer integration.
+Analyze TEAL programs for common vulnerabilities using Tealer.
 This task uses a third party tool to suggest improvements for your TEAL programs, but remember to always test your smart contracts code and follow modern software engineering practices.
 For full list of available detectors, please refer to [https://github.com/crytic/tealer?tab=readme-ov-file#detectors](https://github.com/crytic/tealer?tab=readme-ov-file#detectors)

 ```shell
 algokit task analyze [OPTIONS] INPUT_PATHS...